Content

 Be ready for sex whenever you're in the mood

 Erectile dysfunction is a common type of sexual dysfunction affecting roughly 30 million men in the United States.
-Men with ED find it difficult to get and maintain an erection firm enough for sexual intercourse.
+Those with ED find it difficult to get and maintain an erection firm enough for sexual intercourse.

 Untreated erectile dysfunction can lead to self-esteem issues and relationship strain.
 So ED treatments aren’t just about sexual performance — they can improve your overall quality of life.

-Not all erection creams and gels are made equally: Some have a fair amount of science-backed proof, while others have hardly been studied at all.
+Not all erection creams and gels are made equally.
+Some have a fair amount of science-backed proof, while others have hardly been studied at all.

 The U.S. Food and Drug Administration (FDA) has authorized just one topical ED treatment: Eroxon®.
 This new-to-market erection gel got the FDA’s go-ahead in 2023, making it one of the only non-prescription erectile dysfunction treatments available in the U.S.

-While some news outlets are calling Eroxon “topical Viagra,” this is kind of a misnomer, as it doesn’t actually contain sildenafil — or any medication, for that matter.
 According to the brand’s website, the topical gel works by cooling and warming the penis, stimulating the nerves.
-This might boost blood flow, improving your erection.
+This might increase blood flow, giving your erection a boost.

 One well-known topical ED treatment is alprostadil cream, also known by the brand name Vitaros®.
 Alprostadil is a type of prostaglandin (a natural vasodilator), meaning it helps blood vessels relax.